" Blog da Horta Biológica: Harvesting and Extraction of Raw Honey

 • Beekeeper suit

-• Bee smoker + lighter (Optional.
-Beware of forest fire!)
+• Smoker + lighter (Optional.
+Be careful with fire!)

 • Bee brush